JamesKyburz/server-base/packages/server-base-log/readme.markdown

 log.info('ok')
 ```

-`info, fatal, debug, error, trace and warn` are bound to correct this for convenience.
+`info, fatal, debug, error, trace and warn` are bound to correct t.equal for convenience.

 # log options